gvwilson/sensibleadventures/santas/santas.md

 The three santas exchanged looks.
 The lean santa sighed.
-"I'm Peri.
+"I'm Santa Hood.
-This is Lothar, and...?"
+This is Santa Greenwood, and...?"

 "Santa Hotep,"
 the mummy supplied.